NREL/OpenStudio-HPXML/docs/source/intro.rst

 Measures
 --------

-This repository contains two OpenStudio measures:
+This repository contains three OpenStudio measures:

+#. ``BuildResidentialHPXML``: A measure that translates a set of building unit argument values to an HPXML file.
 #. ``HPXMLtoOpenStudio``: A measure that translates an HPXML file to an OpenStudio model.
 #. ``SimulationOutputReport``: A reporting measure that generates a variety of annual/timeseries outputs for a residential HPXML-based model.